vircadia/vircadia-docs-sphinx/docs/source/create/entities/create-entities.md

 ## Types of Entities
 You can choose from the following entity types:

+(TODO: Each Entity should be explained in detail which each property. )
 * **MODEL** entities are 3D models that you can import in-world.
 * **CUBE** entities are used to create basic box shaped entities.
 * **SPHERE** entities are used to create basic sphere shaped entities.